A Communiqué · May 2, 2026 · Naperville & Batavia, IL

 Do I have to drink alcohol?

 Absolutely not.
-Drinking is entirely optional and the goal of this day is not intoxication—it is celebration, which is a different thing entirely and requires your full faculties.
+Drinking is entirely optional.
+The goal of the day is not intoxication—it is celebration, which is a different thing entirely.
 Every stop has non-alcoholic options.
-Nobody will notice, nobody will comment, and if they do, The Office of the Best Man will handle it.

 The Comedy Vault requires a valid government ID.
 What counts?